 ♥ Use natural sunscreens.
 Sometimes we just need extra protection for things like all day sports events and a good natural sunscreen provide that additional coverage.

-So they are my top picks of natural sunscreen.
+So they are my top picks for natural sunscreen.

 Is your favourite on my list?
 What do you use?
 I would love to know!